Code-Institute-Submissions/Frenchisfun/README.md

     - The following bugs were discovered upon validation/testing

-    - 'Welcome' modal Firefox issue:
+    - 'enter name' modal Firefox issue:
       - When clicking on the start button with a blank text field the validation text read 'Enter Nome'.
+Font not displaying correctly.
+    - 'time out' modal Firefox issue:
+      - Image is not displaying correctly.
     - The player name and counter were not visible when accessed on mobile without clicking on the accordion button:
       - Replaced navbar with a row with styling.